atul-github/linkedin-posts/README.md

 OLLAMA_URL=http://localhost:11434/api/generate
 OLLAMA_MODEL=llama3.1:latest
 ```
-If OLLAMA has higher preference.
+If OLLAMA_URL is mentioned, application will use OLLAMA else it will fall back on GPT.

 # Running streamlit application